temenostech/temenos-platform-documentation/docfx_project/home/temenos-cloud-templates.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>
 <script type="text/javascript" language="javascript" src="./scripts/getTemplates.js"></script>
+<script type="text/javascript" language="javascript" src="./scripts/getTemplateDetails.js"></script>
-<script type="text/javascript" language="javascript" src="./scripts/functionToTriggerOnSelect.js"></script>
+<script type="text/javascript" language="javascript" src="./scripts/js-yaml.min.js"></script>

 ## **How Temenos Cloud Templates Work?**

 The Temenos PaaS platform has the capability to provision environments in a variety of different configurations.
 This capability is driven through the concept of 'Templates' - a simplified view of the constituent elements which make up a sandbox configuration, including:

 -   Server Size
 -   Basic server setup and technology stack
 -   T24 version to deploy

 Templates are used by the provisioning service to create Sandbox environments with the desired configuration, as shown below: